alexisyslau/_alexislau.github.io/_pages/research.md

 ### Optimisation of data-reduction from Adaptive-Optics assisted Astronomical Observations

-I have started my PhD project on PSF deconvolution for hyperspectral data and recosntruction.
-First, the idea is to retreive I have started my PhD on optimising data reduction for AO assisted observations, which will involve PSF reconstructions and learning what parameters are important for us to do so.
+I have started my PhD on optimising data reduction for AO assisted observations, which will involve PSF reconstructions and learning what parameters are important for us to do so.

 ### Direct Imaging of Exoplanets